-The role of the Chief Sales Officer is a critical and vital position to any company.
+The Chief Sales Officer is a critical and vital position in any company.
 As such, they must continue to grow and evolve with the needs of their business.
-However, there are certain areas where these individuals need improvement for them to be successful in this high-pressure job.
+However, there are certain areas where these individuals need improvement to succeed in this high-pressure job.

-This post will discuss some things, as well as several other challenges faced by chief sales officers today.
+This post will discuss some things and several other challenges that chief sales officers face today.

-The Chief Sales Officer is the person with ultimate responsibility for driving sales output at their company.
+The Chief Sales Officer is the person with ultimate responsibility for driving sales output at the company.